Contact Us

 Exploring Career Paths in Healthcare Compliance Post-MLS

-Careers in compliance can mean working in a wide range of fields.
-Cybersecurity, healthcare, finance, and sports are only a few, but the options are endless.
-Any organization that safeguards important information must have measures in place to ensure the information is protected and private.
-Unfortunately, hackers work to infiltrate the company systems and steal this information, exhorting it for their own gain.
-Compliance careers are therefore crucial for businesses everywhere.
+Any organization that safeguards important information must have measures in place to ensure that the information is protected and private.
+Unfortunately, hackers are always working to infiltrate company systems and steal this information, using it for their own gain.
+Compliance professionals are crucial for safeguarding businesses everywhere.

-If ensuring that company policies are current with security standards and that their systems are secure appeals to you, a career in compliance is a perfect fit.
-Enrolling in Seattle University School of Law is a great place to start.
-Our MLS Program in Compliance and Risk Management with a healthcare compliance concentration increases your specialized knowledge and helps you jump-start or advance your career in the healthcare industry.
+Company policies and systems must remain current with evolving security and compliance standards.
+For professionals interested in this work, a career in compliance can be an ideal fit.
+Enrolling in Seattle University School of Law is a strong place to begin.
+The MLS in Compliance and Risk Management, with a concentration in healthcare compliance, builds specialized knowledge and helps professionals jump-start or advance their careers in the healthcare industry.

 Career Paths in Healthcare Compliance

-Compliance careers are important for every organization.
-Even within a specific industry, such as healthcare, there are many career opportunities and paths available.
+Even within a specific industry, such as healthcare, numerous compliance career opportunities and paths are available.
 Each day can vary based on many factors, such as:

 1. Compliance Auditor

-Compliance auditors, as could possibly be guessed by the name, are involved at the front of the compliance efforts.
-They perform internal audits of records, billing, and internal procedures.
-The auditors review and monitor compliance efforts and interact with agencies, lawyers, organizations, and executive team members to minimize risk and ensure compliance.
+Compliance auditors are often at the forefront of an organization’s compliance efforts.
+They conduct internal audits of records, billing practices, and internal procedures, and they review and monitor overall compliance activities.
+In addition, auditors frequently interact with regulatory agencies, attorneys, external organizations, and executive leadership to help minimize risk and ensure the organization remains compliant.

 2. Compliance Officer